-Northern Virginia Tax Law Firm Hale Ball on Tax ID Theft
+Northern Virginia Tax Law Firm HALE BALL MURPHY, PLC on Tax ID Theft

 Last Year, the Treasury Inspector General for Tax Administration (TIGTA) released a report estimating that there were 1.5 million tax returns filed using "characteristics of identity theft" in 2011.
 This resulted in approximately $5.2 billion dollars being refunded to criminals.
 Over the next five years, TIGTA estimates that the Federal Government will pay $21 billion individuals filing under a false identity.
 If your identity is stolen and a refund is paid to someone else, your check will be tied up with the IRS until its agents complete their investigation.
 This could take months or even in excess of a year from the time that the fraud is discovered.

 To mitigate the torrent of cash being paid out to identity thieves, the IRS has established some tips to help prevent tax filers from having their identities stolen.

 Guard All Personal Data – It's important to recognize the fact that identity thieves can access your information via a variety of sources, from physically stealing your wallet or purse to hacking your online accounts.
 Once they have basic information, such as your full name, date of birth, and social security number, they can create a falsified tax return and electronically file it.
 Our tax attorneys often recommend for our Fairfax and Northern Virginia clients to invest in a diamond cut paper shredder to prevent their identities from being stolen from their trash, and to keep track of tax records.